sp53852/Project3_ReactApp_BeverageSelector/Planning/Planning.md

 Future improvement
 1. Multiple calls and marry the results together and display on gallery
 2. Results of the ingredient search - Display alcoholic and non-alcoholic in seperate sub sections on gallery page
+3. Drink Recipe page - the steps for preparation will have option of language selection

 User Stories